defo-project/ech-dev-utils/README.md

-For these configs and test scripts then, and assuming you've already gotten the [localhost test](localhost-tests.md) described above working and are using the same directory you setup before, you should do the following (or similar) before trying to run the various server-specific tests:
+For these configs and test scripts then, and assuming you've already gotten the [localhost test](localhost-tests.md) described above working and are using the same directory you setup before, (with the fake x.50 CA ``cadir`` etc.), you should do the following (or similar) before trying to run the various server-specific tests:

 ```bash
     cd $HOME/lt